kasperjha/dynmap-snapshotter/README.md

 # dynmap-snapshotter
 Use this script to assemble one large *snapshot* of your minecraft dynmap.

-Most of this README is unchanged from the original repo and does not properly reflect the changes I have made.
+Most of this README is unchanged from the original repo and does may not reflect the changes I have made.